Skip to main content

 Taxes are the single biggest factor reducing your Powerball winnings.
 Whether you choose the lump sum or annuity, here is how the tax landscape works:

 Federal taxes: The IRS withholds 24% from all Powerball prizes over $5,000 at the time of payout.
-However, your actual federal liability is almost certainly 37% (the top marginal tax rate) since any jackpot will push you well above the $640,600 threshold for single filers or $768,700 for married filing jointly.
+That said, your actual federal liability is almost certainly 37% (the top marginal tax rate) since any jackpot will push you well above the $640,600 threshold for single filers or $768,700 for married filing jointly.
 You will owe the remaining 13% when you file your tax return.

 State taxes: Your state of residence determines your additional tax burden.
 States like Florida, Texas, and Wyoming have no income tax at all, while New York can charge up to 10.9% (plus an additional 3.876% for New York City residents).
 California is a unique case.
 It exempts lottery winnings from state income tax entirely, but it does not participate in Powerball.